kaimitai/faxedit/docs/doc.md

 In the original game all other-world transitions are defined from overworld-screens into town screens, and from town-screens back to the overworld.

-You can define these transitions between any two world (apart from the Buildings world probably), but one important thing to note is that it allows you to change world without changing your stage.
+You can define these transitions between any two worlds (apart from the Buildings world probably), but one important thing to note is that it allows you to change world without changing your stage.
 This can allow players to reach stage-doors in several ways, and since the stage-door destinations will change depending on the stage number you could have a door with different destinations depending on how you got to that door.

 When in Transitions-editing mode, Shift+left Click moves the other-world destination position to the clicked position on the tilemap.
 Ctrl+Left Click moves the same-world destination position.